Staying in touch with work

 Documenting a plan

 Once you and your employer have identified suitable job duties that are in keeping with your abilities, your employer will complete an Early and Safe Return-to-Work Plan that outlines the agreed upon plan schedule and progression of duties.
-You are required to sign this plan.
+This form was updated December 2014.
 If any change occurs to this plan, you must immediately notify your case manager.

 Your early and safe return-to-work plan should also outline your scheduled hours and the hourly wage earned.
 This information will then be used to determine if there is any entitlement to compensation during your return-to-work process.